brucelowekamp/envoyproxyhacking/envoy-dynamic/README.md

 with metadata with its id.
 The Listener is configured to copy the urlparam (if present) to the header, then use the node header to route to a pod with that metadata.
-If there is no node header or if the requested node is not found, round-robin routing is used.
+If there is no node header or if the requested node is not found, it uses consistent (RING_HASH) hashing based on an X-key header, if included.

 The static config used by Envoy in this setup basically just tells it to open an admin port (9902) and to read the two dynamic config files.